Table of Contents

 Use a pause for key takeaways.
 Want the audience to remember something specific?
 Say it slowly and leave a pause at the end.
 The silence will emphasize what you said and make it meaningful.

-Make your next presentation shine with one of these templates
+Make your next presentation shine with one of these video templates